 We measure the classroom success of our master’s candidates via neutral outside observers, student achievement gains (where we can measure them), student surveys, and principal evaluations.

 This method of evaluation aligns with cutting-edge Gates Foundation research, led by Harvard economist Tom Kane, called the Measures of Effective Teaching project.
 This evaluation also aligns well with new Massachusetts Department of Elementary and Secondary Education requirements for all teachers (so in the future, all full-time teachers in Massachusetts will be measured in this way).

 More about the M.E.T.

 The Sposato Graduate School of Education was approved by the Massachusetts Board of Higher Education in the spring of 2012.
 All graduate schools in Massachusetts have received a similar approval.
 Many – although not all – local graduate schools also apply for accreditation from an organization called the New England Association of Schools and Colleges (NEASC.)
 This is a multi-year process, typically completed by organizations much older than ours.
-The Sposato Graduate School of Education is in the process of applying for regional accreditation.

 What does this mean?